pytorch/ignite/README.md

 - [PyTorch-Ignite Discord Server](https://discord.gg/djZtm3EmKj): to chat with the community

-- [GitHub Discussions](https://github.com/pytorch/ignite/discussions): general library related discussions, ideas, Q&A, etc.
+- [GitHub Discussions](https://github.com/pytorch/ignite/discussions): general library-related discussions, ideas, Q&A, etc.

 ## User feedback

 We have created a form for ["user feedback"](https://github.com/pytorch/ignite/issues/new/choose).
-We appreciate any type of feedback and this is how we would like to see our
+We appreciate any type of feedback, and this is how we would like to see our
 community:

 - If you like the project and want to say thanks, this the right place.
-- If you do not like something, please, share it with us and we can see how to improve it.
+- If you do not like something, please, share it with us, and we can see how to improve it.

-Thank you !
+Thank you!

 <!-- ############################################################################################################### -->